 We left some linking elements, adding novelty.
-The bright yellow central wall with retro “Gorod-Sad” sign and a yellow podium attract passers-by attention from the street, calling them in.
-Remaining walls in white and gray tones grant the interior necessary composure, past century old stucco molding – authenticity.
+The bright yellow central wall with a retro “Gorod-Sad” sign and a yellow podium attract passers-by attention from the street, calling them in.
+Remaining walls in white and grey tones grant the interior necessary composure, past century-old stucco moulding – authenticity.

-We placed a wow-object in the center – a graffiti-painted portal with a trolley displaying products.
+We placed a wow-object in the centre – a graffiti-painted portal with a trolley displaying products.
 The ceiling dotted with artistic light bulbs makes the zone ideal for selfies.

 The element, which links the new space with previous venues is copper.
 Metal overflows make the bar counter a bit more stylish and adds light brutality to the space.
 Copper continues in barrel shelves, used for displaying products.

 Copper bar stand, lamps above, light bulbs in the central art object, refrigerators and display cases all echo from previous locations, increasing brand awareness.

 To emphasize the new option of eating in, a zone with tables and comfortable seating greets guests at the entrance.
 In fine weather windows fling open and a terrace appears, letting patrons contemplate passers-by strolling along Bolshaya Dmitrovka street, sipping on a matcha cappuccino.